- IU Health Center

 The IU Health Center requires a prescription to begin therapy.
 We accept orders from physicans, podiatrists, nurse practioners, physician assistants, chiropractors, or dentists.
 Orders are valid for up to 60 days of date they were written.

 There will be a charge for each Physical Therapy visit based on services rendered.
-Students who have paid the Health Center fee will be treated at a reduce cost.
-Direct billing will be done for the IU Student Aetna and Anthem insurance policies.
-Private insurance will not be billed.
-Charges incurred can be paid in full at the time of checkout of applied to your bursar account.
-You can receive an itemized statement at the time of check out that can be submitted to your health insurance for reimbursement.
+Students who have paid the Health Center fee will be treated at a reduced cost.
+Charges incurred can be paid in full at the time of checkout or applied to your bursar account.
+The Health Center will submit claims to Aetna Student Health and Anthem Blue Cross & Blue Shield.
+Contact Blue Cross & Blue Shield to see if Indiana University Health Center is in-network with your plan.
+For other insurance companies, you may be eligible for reimbursement if you submit a copy of your itemized receipt.
+Ask for this receipt when you check out with the cashier.
 Pre-authorizations are not done by our billing department.